 You can also change the sorting of search results by adjusting the Results Sorting section under the map:

 In addition to the Default Search Results appearance, you can also include site-wide search restrictions using the Search Restrictions section:

 The included location filtering options are VERY powerful and DO NOT take into account variations of location names in certain MLS feeds: for instance, city names with the "Fort" prefix may be in the MLS under a variety of names - Ft.
 Jones, Fort Jones, FT Jones, Ft Jones are all potential values, and if you are setting up a filter to only show listings from Ft.
 Jones, you may miss listings that would otherwise show up.

 In almost all cases it is better to use a polygon search in the Search Appearance map if you are attempting to limit listings in the search results to a specific area.
 The Location filters really should only be used if you have a limited search area (such as counties or zip codes) and do not want ANY OTHER LISTINGS FROM ANYWHERE ELSE to show on your site.

-Similarly, the Sale Type, Listing Type, Property Type and Status filters can give you finite control over what types of listings are displayed in your site.
+Similarly, the Sale Type, Listing Type, Property Type, and Status filters can give you finite control over what types of listings are displayed on your site.
 Don't deal with rental properties?
 Uncheck the "For Rent" box and all rentals will disappear off your site and will NOT be indexed by Google.

 Once everything is set up as you'd like, simply click the big, blue Save Changes button and you are ready to go!
 As usual, CLEAR YOUR SITE CACHE AFTER ANY CHANGES MADE IN THE ADMIN.